FREE PATTERN for a cute FANNY PACK

-4. Mark little diagonal lines of ½” in the corners of pattern piece #1 (on both main & facing fabric piece).
+4. Mark ½” diagonal lines in the corners of pattern piece #1 (on both main and facing fabric piece).
 You will use these marks for your first row of stitches.

-8. Topstitch on the zipper tape, close to the zipper teeth with the zipper foot.
-While I was making the tutorial I decided it was better and easier not to stitch the corners, so stop at the end of the cutout.
+8. Topstitch the zipper close to the zipper teeth with the zipper foot.
+While I was making this fanny pack tutorial, I decided it was better and easier not to stitch the corners, so stop at the end of the cutout.

-11. Press, pin, & topstitch the seam with the zipper foot.
+11. Press, pin, and topstitch the seam with a zipper foot.

-13. First, open the zipper before continuing!
+2. Open the zipper before continuing!
 Pin the main fabric pieces (#1+ #2 onto #3) together—the straps are caught in between—and sew all around.
 Watch out that the facing fabric doesn’t get caught!

 I’m still curious about what you are making!
-Share it in our Facebook group or on Instagram and use #madamsew
+Share your makes in our Facebook group or on Instagram and use #madamsew.

 Sewing aficionado and keen sewing blogger/vlogger.